dps/toybasic/README.md

 # toybasic

-A toy basic compiler playground in golang.
-I'm making this just for fun.
+This is a toy compiler for a simple dialect of BASIC in golang.
+I made this just for fun.

 Example program
 ```